anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 )
 ```

-## Step Thirteen: Running the Python Program
+### Step 14: Running the Python Program

 Congratulations.
 You have finished writing a Python program for matching with ActiveMatcher, and now you can run the program.
 To do so, open a terminal and navigate to the directory that you wrote your 'example.py' file in.
-Finally, run the following command, and once the program is finished, it will output true_positives, 'precision', 'recall', and 'f1':
+Then run the following command.
+Once the program is finished, it will output true_positives, 'precision', 'recall', and 'f1':

 ```
 python3 example.py